 - your employment has terminated (for reasons other than gross misconduct on your part).
 Termination of employment or reduction of hours is not a qualifying event with respect to coverage under the Syracuse University Retiree Medical Benefits Plan or the Syracuse University Retiree Prescription Drug Plan.

-- If you are the Family Member of an employee/retiree and are covered by a Group Health Plan, you have the right to elect Continuation Coverage if your Group Health Plan coverage terminates due to one of the following Qualifying Events:
+- If you are the Family Member of a covered employee/former employee/retiree and are covered by a Group Health Plan, you have the right to elect Continuation Coverage if your Group Health Plan coverage terminates due to one of the following Qualifying Events:

 - termination (for reasons other than gross misconduct), or reduction of hours of the covered employee’s employment.
 Termination of employment or reduction of hours is not a qualifying event with respect to coverage under the Syracuse University Retiree Medical Benefits Plan or the Syracuse University Retiree Prescription Drug Plan;

-- divorce or legal separation of a covered employee/retiree from the employee’s/retiree’s spouse;
+- divorce or legal separation of a covered employee/former employee/retiree from that individual’s covered spouse;

 - a dependent child’s ceasing to satisfy the requirements for a dependent child under a Group Health Plan.